2013 – 2014

 Insurance.
 Students are required to carry liability insurance coverage in the amount of $1,000,000/$3,000,000 during the junior and senior year at a yearly cost of approximately $30.
 Students also are required to carry health insurance.

 Uniforms.
-Students are required to wear white uniforms to some of the clinical experiences during the junior and senior years.
-For community clinical settings, students will be required to purchase a purple nursing polo shirt from the WCU Bookstore, to be worn with black or khaki slacks.
+Students are required to wear blue uniforms to some of the clinical experiences during the junior and senior years.
+For community clinical settings, students will be required to purchase a nursing polo shirt to be worn with black or khaki slacks.
 Uniform policies are presented in detail in the current issue of the department handbook.

 CPR Certification.
 Students enrolled in nursing courses with a clinical component are required to be currently certified by the American Red Cross, American Heart Association, or other acceptable resource in Life Support (two-person) Cardiopulmonary Resuscitation.
 The CPR course must include resuscitation of children and infants.

-In accordance with Pennsylvania Nursing Law and Child Protective Services Law as an effort to protect client safety and property, students will be required to complete a criminal background check and child abuse history clearance beginning their first-year classes in the fall and again before progressing to NSG/NSL 212, NSG/NSL 311, and NSG/NSL 411.
-In addition, students will be required to complete Delaware Child and Elder Abuse History Clearance prior to NSG/NSL 312.
+In accordance with Pennsylvania Nursing Law and Child Protective Services Law as an effort to protect client safety and property, students will be required to complete a criminal background check beginning their first-year classes in the fall and again before progressing to NSG/NSL 212, NSG/NSL 311/312, and NSG/NSL 411/412.
+In addition, students will be required to complete Delaware Child and Elder Abuse History Clearance prior to NSG/NSL 311/312.

 The nursing laboratory in the Sturzebecker Health Sciences Center is available as a resource to help the nursing student in the learning process.
-There are four sections of the laboratory.
+There are three sections of the laboratory.
 One area contains hospital beds, examination tables, and other equipment found in clinical care settings.
 This area is used for the teaching and learning of nursing skills.
 The second area is a separate computer laboratory for students to study and review nursing theoretical and clinical skills, and to complete required computer software programs.
-The third section of the lab is a student-centered gathering and study area.
-The fourth section is the area designated for clinical simulation with SimMan and SimBaby.
+The third section is the area designated for clinical simulation.

 Every student is required to use the learning laboratory at specified times.
 In addition, students are expected to spend time using this resource for independent learning based on their individual needs.
 The laboratory is staffed by a full-time nursing laboratory coordinator who is a registered nurse.